 sudo apt install ansible

-- Now verify if installation was successful.
+- Now verify if Ansible installation is successful.

-- Create a folder under home directory
+- Create a folder under home directory named ansibledemo.

 cd ~ mkdir ansibledemo